Azure-Samples/azure-search-multiple-regions/README.md

 **Option 2** also uses Cosmos DB NoSQL, but doesn't assume indexer-driven indexing.
 Instead, this approach relies on a [Cosmos DB change feed](https://learn.microsoft.com/azure/cosmos-db/change-feed) and [Azure functions](https://learn.microsoft.com/azure/cosmos-db/nosql/change-feed-functions).
 Updates to a Cosmos DB container are written to a change feed.
 Azure Functions provide the connection to the change feed.
 The functions are automatically triggered on each new event in the Azure Cosmos DB container's change feed.

-**Option 3** overlays [Azure Traffic Manager](https://learn.microsoft.com/azure/traffic-manager/) for request redirection.
-Start with either option 1 or option 3.
-Option 3 configuration uses the same resource names as options 1 and 2, so only the new components are created.
+**Option 3** doesn't perform index synchronization.
+Instead, it provides request redirection through [Azure Traffic Manager](https://learn.microsoft.com/azure/traffic-manager/).
+We recommend that you start with either option 1 or option 2, and then run option 3 if you want request redirection for failures at the primary endpoint.

 ## Prerequisites